19Pradeepkumar/leave-management/leave-management/readme.md

 Login ,Logout ,Profile Functionalties are implemented when clicked on main page even without logging directly it also redirects to the login page

+Summary of leaves of myself and my team also validation based on gender (paternity or maternity leave)

+Apply leave is implemented and also when applying if the dates is on sunday and saturday or a previous date will show enter a valid date

+My team members data is displayed as cards

+logout profile card

 <br>
 <img width="951" alt="Screenshot 2024-09-01 220408" src="https://github.com/user-attachments/assets/52dbe79d-734a-4d20-becb-7e07fa71f564">
 <br>